OSGeo/gdal/doc/source/development/rfc/rfc100_float16_support.rst

   for C++ library functions.

-- otherwise, ``GFloat16`` will be a new type that emulates float16 behaviour (transparently to the user), and operations will be performed as ``float``.
+- otherwise, ``GFloat16`` will be a new type that emulates float16 behavior (transparently to the user), and operations will be performed as ``float``.

 Experimentation has shown that this is the most convenient way to